javichur/blur-background-webcam-without-green-chroma/README.md

 ## Steps to use in OBS Studio (Windows, Linux, Mac OS):

-1. Access to X URL and check the blurred background result in real time, with your webcam.
+1. Access to <https://javiercampos.es/projects/blur-background-webcam/> URL and check the blurred background result in real time, with your webcam.
 You don't need to install anything.
 2. Open OBS Studio from a Terminal, with the following 2 commands (path sample for Windows users, please check your OBS instalation path): cd C:\'Program Files'\obs-studio\bin\64bit\
         .\obs64.exe --use-fake-ui-for-media-stream

         If you don't have OBS installed yet, you can download it for free here: <https://obsproject.com/>
-3. In the OBS scene, add a "Browser" item and indicate the previous URL (X).
+3. In the OBS scene, add a "Browser" item and indicate the previous URL (<https://javiercampos.es/projects/blur-background-webcam/>).
 4. That's all!
 Your webcam will appear in your OBS scene with a blurred background in realtime.

 Now you can share your OBS scene as a virtual webcam and use it in other video conferencing applications that didn't have the background blur functionality.
 You can also stream directly with OBS enjoying blurred background on your webcam.